nextflow-io/plugins/README.md

 ```

 The top-most JSON array lists all available plugins.
 The `releases` array
-lists all the available versions for the correspinding plugin.
+lists all the available versions for the corresponding plugin.

 Learn more about Nextflow plugins in the [Nextflow documentation](https://www.nextflow.io/docs/latest/plugins.html).